KevSantino28/Project-3/README.md

 ## How to Use

 1. Open index.html in a web browser to view the basketball stadiums map.
+2. Make sure all dependencies are installed (pip install pandas numpy matplotlib scipy ipywidgets).
+3. Run the Jupyter Notebook to execute the code cells sequentially.
-2. Run MLB_visuals.ipynb to perform linear regression analysis on team wins.
+4. Run MLB_visuals.ipynb to perform linear regression analysis on team wins.Select the team names from the dropdown.
-3. Run MLB_Money.ipynb to explore MLB team payrolls.
+5. Run MLB_Money.ipynb to explore MLB team payrolls.

+## Group Members
+1.Kevin Santino
+2.Sishir Peyyeti
+3.Navdeep Kaur

+## Acknowledgments
+* Data sourced from
+* Special thanks to the developers of the used libraries.

 ## Contributing